How to Become a Social Worker with Online MSW Programs

 How to Choose an Online MSW Program

 The MSW, a graduate degree, is the classic social work degree.
-Several accredited schools offer online MSW programs with a licensed social worker (LSW) option but not all MSW programs will qualify you to become a licensed social worker.
+Several accredited schools offer online MSW programs with a licensed social worker (LSW) option but not all MSW programs will qualify you to become licensed as a social worker.
 Additionally, general psychology degrees or human services degrees won’t meet most state requirements to become a LSW.

 Unfortunately, the MSW is not an easy major to complete through online learning.
 Most online social work schools only accept students in restricted geographic areas, and many offer limited specialties.